Scroll down to learn more about the photos

 As we wrapped up the shoot, we wondered if eventually AI would be able to recreate and replace real photos like these.
 This is what ChatGPT was able to do… Which gave me some peace of mind…

 With every good photo I’ve taken, there are many that were ‘bad’ – a normal part of the process.
-In the spirit of keeping the process of taking a good photo realistic, here are some of those shots:
+In the spirit of keeping the process realistic, here are some of those shots:

 More coming soon…